Castcloud/Castcloud/README.md

 #### UUID
 The `UUID` is used to identify the client even if the token is expired.
 This is to reduce the number of duplicate client registrations.
 The UUID can be given by the platform or just some random characters (should be 8 characters or more, preferably 256 bit / 32 characters) that is stored for further reference.

+The `UUID` is the only thing that is intended to be kept after a user explicitly signs out.

 #### Name and description
 The `name` and `description` information is used to identify the client to the user.
 The `name` should be hard coded into the client and not change with versioning or platforms (unless features vary). `description` can be something less rigidly defined.
 It can describe the device it is running on “iPad” or “Windows 7 (x64)”, but the best `description` would be something that relates to the user, for example “Livingroom media center” or “Bedroom iPad”.

 #### Server logic
-When a user logs in through the API, the client calling the server provides a lot of information.
-Some information should be used to simplefy backend management, and a tiny bit if it is exposed though the API.
-Information exposed through the API is the clients `name` and `description`.
-Also keep track of the `UUID` as this should be used for preventing duplicate client registrations.
-This in turn simplefies the users backend management.
+When a user logs in through the API, the client calling the server provides a lot of information. `clientname`, `clientdescription` and `uuid` is intended to  simplefy backend management. `clientname` and `clientdescription` exposed though the API. `clientversion` and `apikey` are intended for future use with a possible client developer backend.
+The `UUID` is intended to prevent duplicate client registrations.
+If a user have a active token for a client with a matching `UUID` and `name` should the `clientdescription` and `clientversion` be updated.

 ### Account/Ping
 This can be used to check if the token is good.